-IST 295: Work Based Learning
+IST 295 : Work Based Learning

 A supervised work experience in industrial systems enhancing the application of classroom instruction and skills and/or area of specialization approved by the program advisor.
 May be repeated up to twelve (12) credits.

-IST 297
+Credits 1-6 Clinical Hours 33-198 Prerequisites Instructor permission Corequisites IST 297

-IST 297: Work Based Learning Seminar
+IST 297 : Work Based Learning Seminar